 Saying "no", whether at work or home, is essential and often difficult.
 Yet every time we say "yes" we are inadvertently saying "no" to something else which may be a greater priority.

 And finally, fatigue can only be fully alleviated when we prioritize our personal health.
 I work with women who say they divide all their time between work and family.
 Time is rarely allotted to friendships, hobbies, education, and health.
 These latter four enable us to be more effective in the former two.
 And yet, we insist on driving the car without gas and we wonder how we end up on the roadside.

-Recently, while facilitating an Elevate Your Influence for Women workshop I was asked what advice I would give to my 40-year-old self.
+Recently, while facilitating an Elevating Women in Leadership workshop I was asked what advice I would give to my 40-year-old self.
 My response?
 Give yourself permission to indulge in something just for you.
 I did this seventeen years ago when I started to run.
 Running afforded me personal goals, friendships, travel, fitness, strength, confidence, and joy.
 The road has also been my therapist to help me to make meaning of life’s challenges.
 We aren’t all cut out to be runners but investing in a personal passion will pay dividends for life.

 Hilary Clinton’s concession speech in 2016 was superb.
 Her message clear, generous, and empowering.
 Recall that Clinton made an unprecedented decision to cancel her concession speech the night of the election, changed venue, and couldn’t possibly have slept before she took the stage to address a tearful, exhausted audience of campaign workers.
 My daughter has these words from that memorable speech framed in her apartment.